dkworks108/YouTube-Video-Orignal-Quality-Downloader/README.md

+Introduce the project as a free, modern, and lightweight YouTube video downloader focused on simplicity and usability.

 # Free YouTube Video Original Quality Downloader

 A modern and lightweight YouTube video downloader focused on simplicity, performance, and usability.
 The application allows users to download videos in their highest available quality and extract audio efficiently, while maintaining a clean and responsive user experience across devices.